 Oxygen and carbon dioxide pass in and out of the stomata in the plants through diffusion.

-When the plant is submerged in the water, bubbles of oxygen or carbon dioxide released are trapped, and they stick to the leaves or petals temporarily.
+When the plant is submerged in the water, bubbles of oxygen or carbon dioxide released are trapped, and they stick to the green leaves or petals temporarily.

 Books On Plants, Photosynthesis, And Respiration in Trees